1. What drew you to this book? What did you expect and/or hope to experience through reading it?

 "he was the quintessence of political professionalism"

-retrogress-go back to an earlier state, typically a worse one."she retrogressed to the starting point of her rehabilitation"
+retrogress-go back to an earlier state, typically a worse one."she retrogressed to the starting point of her rehabilitation"scrutinize-examine or inspect closely and thoroughly.

 "customers were warned to scrutinize the small print"